bradrn/brassica/docs/Using-Brassica.md

 (This is useful for rules for romanisation and similar, which are not ‘meaningful’ sound changes but will often affect many words.)

+When **Specific rule (-h) applied** is selected, Brassica expects some sound changes to be annotated with the flag `-h`.
+It will then highlight all words which were affected by those sound changes.

 ## Input and output format

 Brassica can accept input in two formats.